 After that, your body will gradually adjust to the fact that you don’t eat breakfast until noon.
 Therefore, there should be enough digestive enzymes; you will eventually break the fast with regular food.

 Whenever you take a step further and, for example, fast for 20 hours, it is advisable to be careful again – just as you were in the first week of 16/8 fasting.

 Soups, salads, meat, or fish with cooked vegetables can usually be eaten without complications when breaking an intermittent fast.
 The less junk food you are used to, the easier it is.

-Moreover, it makes sense to add salt and healthy fat such as grass-fed butter or olive oil to your food, especially since you have no problems digesting fat.
+Moreover, adding salt and healthy fat, such as grass-fed butter or olive oil, to your food makes sense, especially when you have no problems digesting fat.